 The car is so fast that you can’t simply turn it on and get up to full chat.
 There is a ‘top speed mode’ which must be enabled when the car is at rest and then the driver has to use a special key in the seat which initiates a checklist to ensure the car (and driver) is ready to go that quickly.
 If everyone’s happy, the rear spoiler detracts, the air diffusers at the front close and the car hunkers down by 6cm.
 It’s fast.
 Very fast…

 …but not as fast as its younger cousin, the Bugatti Veyron Super Sport.
 Anything called ‘Super Sport’ and coming hot on the heels of a 250mph+ beast was bound to make the automotive world stand up and pay attention.

-At the time of writing, the Veyron Super Sport is officially recognised by Guinness World Records as the world’s fastest production car.
+At the time of writing, the Veyron Super Sport is officially recognised by Guinness World Records as the world’s fastest production car, not surprising then that Bugatti is now firmly established as one of the most expensive brands of car ever.
 Limited to 30 models with a price tag of about two million Euros, it was, unbelievably, faster and more powerful than the 16.4.
 Horsepower was upped to 1,200 bhp using the same 8.0-litre, W16, quad-turbocharged engine and it reached a teeth-rattling 267.857 mph (431.07 km/h).

 To understand just how fast the Super Sport is, if from a standing start it set off a full 10 seconds after a McLaren F1 (by which time the F1 would be nudging 130 mph), they will both hit 200 mph at the same time.